wor101-ls-ruby/RB101/small_problems/medium_2/longest_sentence.md

 of freedom -- and that government of the people, by the people, for the people, shall not perish from the earth.

+**Data Structures**
+- Input string
+- Output string
+- Integer representing number of words in output string

+**Algorithm**
+1. Take input string and spit it into an array by (.), (!), or (?)
+2. Iterate over the array and find out how many words are in each element
+3. return the element with the most words
+4. print that string plust the number of words in it